Explaining the Earth: An Introduction to the Earth and its Systems, by Paul Binns

 Planetary Geology: An Introduction (3rd ed), by Dominic Fortes and Claudio Vita-Finzi

-Jon Trevelyan (UK) Planetary geology occupies an awkward but fascinating position between disciplines.
+Planetary geology occupies an awkward but fascinating position between disciplines.
 It draws its physical framework from physics and astronomy, its observational tools from remote sensing and space missions, and its interpretative instincts from terrestrial geology.
-Planetary Geology: An Introduction by Dominic Fortes and Claudio Vita-Finzi has, since … Read More
+Planetary Geology: An Introduction by Dominic Fortes and Claudio Vita-Finzi has, since its first appearance, sought to bring these strands together into a coherent teaching text.

 The weird and wonderful of the Ediacaran Period (Part 2): Charniodiscus – a frond in the quiet depths of the Ediacaran seas